UsKi44/discord-bot-test/README.md

 ⚠️ **Important Security Information:**

-- Never commit your `.env.test` file to version control
-- Add `.env.test` to your `.gitignore` file
 - Never share your bot token or other credentials publicly
 - Regularly rotate your bot token if you suspect it has been compromised

 ## Required Configuration

-1. Create a `.env.test` file in the root directory with the following variables:
+1. Create a `.env` file in the root directory with the following variables:

 ```env
 DISCORD_TOKEN=your_bot_token